Learning Outcomes

 Revision Tip

 Memorize the statutory language that signals each type of recording act.
-Look for phrases like "first recorded" (race), "without notice" (notice), or "first recorded, without notice" (race-notice) in the statute.
+Look for phrases like “first recorded” (race), “without notice” or “in good faith” (notice), or “without notice, who shall first record” (race-notice).
+Then, in a priority dispute, identify:

 Key Point Checklist